mase-git/spotrend/README.md

 ```
 pip install spotrend --upgrade
 ```
-If you have some problem with installation, you can open an issues inside this repository.
+If you have some problem with installation, you can open an issues inside this repository. <br>
+_**Warning:** The package is still unavailable_

 ## Quick Start

 ## Acknowledgments